goodyduru/goodyduru.github.io/_posts/2022-07-07-building-oauth.md

 _Illustration showing the OAuth 2.0 flow, from [Digital Ocean](https://www.digitalocean.com/community/tutorials/an-introduction-to-oauth-2)_

 #### Client Registration
 Before a client can be involved in the OAuth flow, it needs to be registered with the **Authorization Server**.
 This registration is done for security reasons to ensure the client is verified.
-The client name and website will be required as information for registration.
+The client name and website will be required information when registering.
 Some OAuth service will also request for the Redirect/Callback URL.

 On successful registration of the client, the server will generate credentials for it.
 This credentials will be the client identifier and client secret.
 This credentials will be used for authenticating the client during the Client Authentication stage.